framely/community/docs/guide/build-service.md

 ![add service](/images/guide/build-service/add-service.png)
 :::

-#### Define interactions
+##### Attach dialog annotation
-When a user triggers a skill, the bot follows the interactions based on the annotation you attached to the skill.
-When the user doesn't mention a specific date, the bot should display business hours in a week.
-When the user provides a date, if it's open, the bot should show the business hours on that day.
-If not, the bot should inform the user it's closed.
+When a user triggers a skill, the chatbot follows the interaction logic based on the annotations attached to the skill.
+For this particular skill, the desired conversational experience is as follows:
+- If the user doesn't mention a specific date, the chatbot should display the business hours for the week.
+- If the user provides a date, and the business is open on that day, the chatbot should show the business hours.
+If the business is closed, the chatbot should inform the user that it's closed.

 To annotate interactions:

-1. Go to the skill **ShowHours** page, since the date is provided by a user spontaneously, the bot doesn't need to ask for the date value.
+1. Go to the skill **ShowHours** page, since the date is provided by a user spontaneously, the chatbot doesn't need to ask for the date value.
 Enter the slot **datePicker** and change **Fill Strategy** to [Recover only](../reference/annotations/fillstrategy.md#recover-only).
 2. To display business hours in a week:
    - Navigate to the **Response** tab and select **Multiple value message** under the **Default action** section.
    - In the **Source** section, copy and paste the following code: